Best Cold Plunge Tubs 2026: $200 Inflatables to Ice Systems Tested

 - Compact upright design — Fits smaller yards and urban spaces

-- Simple setup and easy drainage — Ideal for beginners
+- Simple setup and easy drainage — No learning curve

 - Durable recycled construction — Lightweight and long-lasting